cherronG/UAlbany-RNA-Institute-Summer-Bioinformatics-Program-2024/Project 2: Generation of Orthotopically Functional Salivary Glands from Embryonic Stem Cells/README.md

 ## Repository Contents
 This folder contains:
-- complete presentation slides with results and interpretations
+- complete presentation slides and speaking notes with results and interpretations
 - R scripts for differential gene expression analysis and code generation for plots

 ---